CyberSys/CrabNet/Samples/TestDLL/readme.txt

 Project: TestDLL

-Description: Makes sure RakNet can be called through a DLL.
+Description: Makes sure CrabNet can be called through a DLL.
 Internal.

 Dependencies: None